AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/basic_physics_concepts.md

 An actor has one or more *collision shapes*.
 The collision shapes determine how the actor collides with other actors.
 For example, when a ball bounces against the floor it is the collision shape of the ball that touches the collision shape of the floor and causes the bounce.

 An actor can be in one of three modes: *static*, *keyframed*, or *dynamic*.
 A *static* actor never moves.
-A *keyframed* actor is controlled by the game world, the movement is then mirrored in the physics world, (meaning the game world acts as master and the physics world as slave).
-Objects that are controlled by animation typically have keyframed physics. *Dynamic* objects are controlled by the physics world and mirrored to the game worlds.
+A *keyframed* actor is controlled by the engine world, the movement is then mirrored in the physics world, (meaning the engine world acts as master and the physics world as slave).
+Objects that are controlled by animation typically have keyframed physics. *Dynamic* objects are controlled by the physics world and mirrored to the engine worlds.

 It can sometimes be useful to change an object from keyframed to dynamic and back.
 For example, while a character is running around, the ragdoll actors can be keyframed and follow the character.
 Then when he dies, we make the ragdoll actors dynamic and put the physics in charge of the movement.
 Another option would be to create the ragdoll actors when the character dies.